agormp/sumt/README.md

 Type of summary tree:
   --con                 majority rule consensus tree [default] --all                 majority rule consensus tree with all compatible bipartitions added --mbc                 Maximum Bipartition Credibility (MBC) tree.
-MBC is similar to MCC
+The MBC is similar to
-                        (Maximum Clade Credibility) tree but counting bipartitions instead of clades, i.e. ignoring rooting.
-Additionally, branch lengths are estimated from branch lengths of bipartitions and not from node depths (i.e., again ignoring rooting)
+                        the MCC (Maximum Clade Credibility) tree but counting bipartitions instead of clades, i.e. ignoring rooting.
+Specifically, the MBC tree is determined by inspecting tree samples and selecting the tree that has the highest sum of log of bipartition frequencies.
+Hence, the MBC tree is an actual observed tree from the pool of tree samples, differing from the consensus tree which typically does not match any individual sample.
+Furthermore, branch lengths are estimated from branch lengths of bipartitions and not from node depths (i.e., again ignoring rooting).

 Bayesian phylogeny options:
   -b NUM                burnin: fraction of trees to discard [0 - 1; default: 0.25]